-Sharon has a master’s degree in public policy and administration from the University of Wisconsin, Madison and a bachelor’s degree in political science from Arizona State University.
+Sharon has a master’s in public policy and administration from the University of Wisconsin, Madison and a bachelor’s in political science from Arizona State University.

 StarVest is in the process of expanding its Executive Resource Council whose members include executives in key New York and Silicon Valley-based industries and experts within StarVest’s sector investment focus.
 Members include: